citrix/terraform-provider-citrix/DEVELOPER.md

     $env:TF_REATTACH_PROVIDERS='{"registry.terraform.io/citrix/citrix":{"Protocol":"grpc","ProtocolVersion":6,"Pid":38724,"Test":true,"Addr":{"Network":"tcp","String":"127.0.0.1:54834"}}}'

 Now you are good to run terraform jobs to debug the provider code.
-Make sure to re-attach the provider server everytime you restart the debugger as the port can change per debugging session.
+Make sure to re-attach the provider server every time you restart the debugger as the port can change per debugging session.

 ## Debugging with citrix-daas-rest-go client code in Visual Studio Code